 '''

 connector Frame "Frame of a mechanical system"

 ...

 flow Modelica.Units.SI.Force f[3]

 annotation(unassignedMessage =

 "All Forces cannot be uniquely calculated.
 The reason could be that the mechanism contains a planar loop or that joints constrain the same motion.

 For planar loops, use in one revolute joint per loop the option

+PlanarCutJoint=true in the Advanced menu.

+");

+end Frame;

 '''